JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ## Intended Audience

-This page is intended for developers.
+This page is best read once you have a sense of what this package is trying to achieve.
-If you are a user, please refer to our other examples.
+Therefore, we recommend reading (or at least skimming) some of the examples before reading these docs.